visgl/luma.gl/docs/developer-guide/debugging.md

 luma.gl extract as much information as possible about shader compiler errors etc, and will throw exceptions with messages intended to help narrow down the problematic shader code when a shader fails to compile.

-When running in the browser, luma.gl will open a shader source code viewer window inside the application's browser tab.
+When running in the browser, luma.gl will open a shader source code viewer window inside the application's canvas.
 This window shows both the shader source as well as any error messages and warnings from the shader compiler.
+If available translated native source is also shown.
+Normally this window is shown only if errors occur.
+By setting `Model.props.debugShaders: 'always'` the application can force the debug window to always appear.

 Note that luma.gl also injects and parses `glslify`-style `#define SHADER_NAME` "shader names".
 Naming shaders directly in the shader code can help identify which shader is involved when debugging shader parsing errors occur.

 ## Buffer data inspection